mattspahr-hashi/hcp-terraform-sentinel-policies/README.md

-# hashicat-tfc-sentinel-policies
+# hcp-terraform-sentinel-policies
-Policy Set to go with HashiCat TFC demo
+Policy Set to go with HCP Terraform demo